sylque/docuss/README.md

 A comment/discussion/collaboration system for websites and web apps.

-**This project is not active anymore.** Among other issues, it's not up-to-date with latest versions of Discourse and the source code is a mess.
-You might want to check  [DiscPage](https://github.com/sylque/discpage) instead, which is somehow a simplified version of Docuss.
+**This project is not active anymore**.
+You might want to check [DiscPage](https://github.com/sylque/discpage), which shares a lot of features with Docuss.

 ## Features

 - Add comments **or full discussion topics** to your web pages